SURE FOOT EQUINE STABILITY PROGRAM

 Have you ever had a horse react badly to the pads?

-In almost three years of putting horses on SURE FOOT pads I have only had one horse blow straight up and then act like the pad was the devil.
-I believe this horse was neurologic based on his reaction and later consulting with a veterinarian who watched video of the way this horse moved.
+Yes, in over 8 years of placing horses on SURE FOOT pads I have had less than 10 horses react badly.
+Two horses blow straight up and then acted like the pad was the devil.
+I believe these horses was neurologic based on the reactions and later consulting with a veterinarian who watched videos confirmed this by of the way this horses moved.

 Some horses are very suspicious and if introduced properly to the pads, quickly get over their concerns.
 But you never know how a horse is going to react the first time therefore it is important to know how to introduce SURE FOOT to your horse.
 For more information watch the SURE FOOT DVD available at www.surefootequine.com/shop.